 For updates on competitions, results, coaching etc click here

-1, Entry sheets (on line) will usually be opened at least 6 days prior to competition.
+- Entry sheets (BRS – online) will usually be opened at least 5 days prior to competition.

-(b) It is the competitor’s responsibility to ensure that his score has been correctly recorded in the computer.
+- It is the competitor’s responsibility to ensure that his score has been correctly recorded in the computer